 Hi, my name is Deborah Cruz-Bowen and I am a Licensed Clinical Social Worker (LCSW) in Oklahoma.
 I have worked in medical, psychiatric, geriatric, and military settings.
 My experience includes working with adults, seniors, caregivers of those with dementia, Veterans, Native Americans, and individuals that engage in alcohol and/or substance abuse.
 I am also an LGBTQ+ ally.
 My approach to therapy is one of authenticity and compassion.
 Sometimes life knocks us down (myself included).
 Reaching out for help is not easy, but the reward is not being alone.
 I primarily use the following concepts to help my clients: Acceptance Commitment Therapy, Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Motivational Interviewing, and Solution-Focused Therapy.
 If you are having trouble coping, please reach out to me.
 Together we can work toward getting you some relief.
 I offer Monday through Friday appointments from 10am to 4pm.
 I look forward to working with you!
 SPECIALTIES Stress Anxiety Depression Grief Coping with life changes Caregiver issues and stress Parenting issues Anger management Military and Veterans Issues Trauma

-I am licensed in Oklahoma with 10 years of professional work experience and work with adult females only.
-I have experience in helping clients with stress and anxiety, relationship issues, parenting issues, & motivation, self esteem, and confidence.
+I am licensed in Oklahoma with 4 years of professional work experience.
+I have experience in helping clients with trauma and abuse.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Kimberly Adams